MOYSHE

 TAYTSH (MOSHE TEITCH, TEITZ) (July 1882-October 24, 1935)

-Vartatsi, near the suburb Antokol (Antakalnis), in Vilna County,
+in the settlement of Vartatsi, near the suburb Antokol (Antakalnis), Vilna

-Lithuania.
-His family later moved to the
+County, Lithuania.
+His family later moved to the city of Vilna where he grew up.

-artisan, and he brought from Vilna a teacher who taught his son Tanakh,
+His father was an artisan, and he brought from Vilna a private teacher who taught

-Hiebrew, Russian, and even a bit of German.
+his son Tanakh, Hebrew, Russian, and even a bit of German.
+For a short time

-For a short time when he was fourteen, Taytsh studied in Rameyle’s yeshiva,
+when he was fourteen, Taytsh studied in Rameyle’s yeshiva, and he then moved to

-and he then moved to a Russian public school within the Jewish teachers’
+a Russian public school within the Jewish teachers’ institute, from which he

-institute, from which he graduated and then attended the institute itself, but
+graduated and then attended the institute itself, but he was soon expelled

-he was soon expelled (from the second class) from not submitting to the fierce
+(from the second class) for not submitting to the fierce discipline which

-would have to have been around 1900-1901.
+dominated there.
+That would have to have been around 1900-1901.
+Taytsh

-lessons, and began to cooperate in the illegal movement of the Bund in Vilna
+in the illegal movement of the Bund in Vilna and Smorgon (Smarhon).
+He was

-in Number 14 Prison (in Antokol), where he remained for a short time.
-After being set free, he engaged in Bundist
+and placed in Number 14 Prison (in Antokol), where he remained for a short

-work with Shakhne Epshteyn, with whom he lived in an apartment.
+with whom he shared an apartment.
 He was arrested again later and placed in the

 Alekseyev Fort at the Modliner Fortress for two months in Warsaw—see his book, Di kore fun smorgon (The punishment at

 Smorgon), pp. 85f.
-Around 1902-1903, he

-began writing.
+Around 1902-1903, he began writing.
 He had been writing poems

 in Hebrew and Russian prior to this, but at this time (apparently, under the